23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Andrew Low House

 Got time for yet another historic home?
 Slip into the Andrew Low House.
-Located on Lafayette Square, the mansion is renowned as the former home of Girl Scout founder Juliette Gordon Low.
+Located on Lafayette Square, the mansion is renowned as the former home of Girl Scout founder Juliette Gordon Low, the owner’s daughter-in-law.

 Andrew Low House offers one of Savannah’s finest collections of 19th-century furniture and artwork.
 Visitors will also love exploring the beautiful parterre garden.
 It’s one of only three remaining 19th-century garden plans in the city.

 Even more appealing for some travelers is Andrew Low House’s paranormal reputation.
 Like so many landmark homes in Savannah, the Girl Scout founder’s home is reputed to be haunted.
-Join the Savannah Ghostwalker Tour to get a grip on the home’s paranormal activity.
+We recommend joining the Savannah Ghostwalker Tour to get a grip on the home’s paranormal activity.

 Also on Lafayette Square, the nearby Flannery O’Connor Childhood Home is a must-see for bookworms.
-Take a guided tour to learn more about the life & works of the famed Southern Gothic author.
+Take a guided tour to learn more about the life and works of the famed Southern Gothic author.

 The Cathedral Basilica of St. John the Baptist

-On the north side of the square, also keep your eyes peeled for The Cathedral Basilica of St. John the Baptist.
+On the north side of Lafayette Square, also keep your eyes peeled for the Cathedral Basilica of St. John the Baptist.
 With its Neo-Gothic architecture, the 19th-century Catholic church is worth a peek.

 Cathedral Basilica of St. John the Baptist